STKtoken/smart-contract-tips/ReducingGasFees.md

 * Use the ETH Gas Station to get a more precise ETH/Fiat amount spent on gas costs
 * Analyze your code and try to move data off-chain
 * Use global variable constants where applicable
-* If some optimization makes your code unreadable, think twice
 * `keccak256` over any other hash function
 * `bytes32` over `string`
-* `uint8` uses more gas than `uint256`
+* `uint8` sometimes uses more gas than `uint256`
 * Use tightly packed arguments
+* If some optimization makes your code unreadable, think twice
 * Use solidity libraries for code reuse